Gaston82/news-react-app/README.md

-## News React App
+# News React App

-It is a simple app where You can search news around the world.
+It is a simple app where you can search news around the world.
-There are different topics like sports, science and entertainment and also You can choose between some avaibles languages.
+There are different topics like sports, science and entertainment and also you can choose between some avaible languages.